Watson1978/MacRuby-DoJo/source/_posts/en/2012-03-09-intro-install.markdown

 ![image](/images/en/intro-install/xcode.png)

-If you use the Mac OS X 10.6.8, will install Xcode 4.2.x.
-And if you use the Mac OS X 10.7.x, will install Xcode 4.3.x.
+If you use the Mac OS X 10.6.8, Xcode 4.2.x will be installed.
+And if you use the Mac OS X 10.7.x, Xcode 4.3.x will be installed.

 ## Install Command Line Tools
 Since Xcode 4.3, Command Line Tools (compiler, etc) became to additional package.
 Also would install Command Line Tools.

 1. Select [Xcode]->[Preferences…] to display Preferences form Xcode menu.
 2. Select Downloads tab as shown in the figure below, and install Command Line Tools.